Is social drinking a trigger? How to deal with Friday night?

 If you are going out somewhere, check the menu in advance.
 Most pubs will publish their drinks menu online.
 If you want a good low alcohol or alcohol-free option, find out what it is in advance.
 What I do is I go straight up to a member of staff and I lean over and I look in their fridge and I say, ‘What have you got that’s alcohol free?‘ Just so that I can orient myself to what my options are in that place.

 The second thing is if you are planning to incorporate alcohol in your evening, don’t start with an alcoholic drink.
 That’s going to diminish your ability to make good decisions, and then you’re going to have another alcoholic drink.
 Start your evening with two good alcohol-free drinks.
 There are two reasons to do that.
 You’re buying yourself time, right?
 So if things go wrong it may be seven o’clock in the evening, not five o’clock.
 You’ve given yourself time.
-You’re going to go to bed at some point, but you’re limiting the damage.
+You’re going to go to bed at some point, but you’re limiting the damage that social drinking can cause.

 The other is you’re giving yourself time and space to acclimatize, to being in another social environment and to work out how that feels and how you respond and all those kinds of things before you decide, ‘Okay, I’m going to have a beer or I’m going to have a glass of wine.
 I’m just going to relax and understand what it’s like to be here.‘ You could go home.
 Having had two alcohol-free drinks no one will be any the wiser.
 Believe me, once your colleagues and friends have had three drinks, they don’t care what you’re drinking.